NeoTech-Software/Android-Root-Coverage-Plugin/README.md

 sure to follow the code-style as found in the rest of the project.

 **How to test your changes/additions?**
-The plugin comes with an integration test.
-You can run this test either by executing `./gradlew clean test` or run the test directly from Android Studio (or IntelliJ IDEA).
+The plugin comes with an integration test and unit tests.
+You can run these tests either by executing `./gradlew clean test` or run the test directly from Android Studio (or IntelliJ IDEA).

-# 6. Honorable mentions
-Many thanks to [Hans van Dam](https://github.com/hansvdam) for helping with testing and the initial idea.